 Ed Jaeger is Chair of the Subrogation Department, whose Property, Workers’ Compensation and Water Loss Programs extend throughout the United States.
-For many years, the Subrogation team has recovered an excess of $68,000,000 in gross recoveries for clients on an annual basis.
+For many years, the Subrogation team has recovered in excess of $68,000,000 in gross recoveries for clients on an annual basis.
 Clients refer a variety of property, workers’ compensation, and water losses in all 50 states and the District of Columbia.
-The Subrogation Department handles personal lines and commercial property, construction, marine, island marine, cargo-transportation, workers’ compensation, fidelity, cyber, water losses, self-insured retentions, products liability, contribution and indemnity and equipment losses.
+The Subrogation Department handles personal lines and commercial property, construction, marine, inland marine, cargo-transportation, workers’ compensation, fidelity, cyber, water losses, self-insured retentions, products liability, contribution and indemnity and equipment losses.
 With a searchable expert database containing over 2000 entries, White and Williams attorneys are able to quickly assess new matters regardless of loss location and assign experts to begin the investigative process.

 Clients receive detailed quarterly reports providing a snapshot of all pending matters.
 We also provide an annual three-year history of referrals and gross recoveries.